Photo by Anna Drvnik.

 Sarah Davachi.
 Photo by Vlad Brateanu.

 Still, you can’t gate-keep a festival.
 Especially one this good.
 In the words of Mad Mike, “the true essence of techno music is that everybody can come to the party”.
 Indeed, the feeling of inclusivity is part of the reason why Norberg is precious in the first place.
 The gender balance in particular is better than any festival I have seen before.
 It would not be right to start policing its attendees to a subset of those cool enough to be ‘in the know’.
 Despite my wobble, I remain convinced that everyone should get to Norberg one year.
-In fact, it should be on the fucking NHS.
+It should be on the fucking NHS.

 Part of Norberg’s charm comes from its staff, 100% of whom are volunteers and many are returning veterans of the festival.
 This is no small feat since the volunteer time at Norberg comes to around seven days of unpaid work.
 They exchange this labour for shelter, free vegan meals and drinks.
 The volunteer set-up brings with it an unspoken camaraderie.
 I heard one person describing it as being in the middle of one’s own personal Truman Show.
 Everyone seems to know everyone and there are no clear celebrity hierarchies, nor divides between punters and artists.
-I talked A.I with Daniel M Karlsson, shared cigarettes with Ikonika and danced with the beautiful queers.
+I talked A.I with Daniel M Karlsson, shared cigarettes with Ikonika and danced with beautiful queers.
 It was genuinely touching.
 Only my dire British cynicism could be rattled by such friendliness.
 O brave new world, that has such people in it!